TheScripters/kpfw/README.md

 This project is written in ASP.NET Webforms in C#.
 You will need Visual Studio running on Windows to run it.

-The database backup file is SQL Server 2016 (Developer Edition or Express can be downloaded for free can be installed)
+The database backup file is SQL Server 2016 (Developer Edition or Express can be downloaded and installed for free)

 ### Requirements